cosmos-ummc/Willman/README.md

 ## Goals

+- Humanising chat bot for the Quaranteams system!
+And also better architecture for performance tuning
 - Bypass the rate limit imposed by Telegram Bot API
 - Decouple message handlers from messaging platform specific library
 - Enable load balancing